Muunraker/nipalsMCIA/README.md

 - Efficient computation of deflation and variance enabling embedding of high-volume (e.g. single-cell) datasets.
 - Functionality to perform out-of-sample embedding.
-- Easy-to-adjust options for deflation and pre-processing.
+- Easy-to-adjust options for deflation and pre-processing
-- Multiple visualization and analysis options for sample- and feature-level embedding results.
+- Multiple visualization and analysis options for sample- and feature-level embedding results
-- Streamlined and well-documented and supported code that is consistent with published theory to enable more efficient algorithm development and extension.
+- Streamlined and well-documented and supported code that is consistent with published theory to enable more efficient algorithm development and extension

 **References**

 Mattessich (2022) A Review of Multi-Block Dimensionality Reduction via